ibm-cloud-docs/vpc/pg-create.md

    * **Region** - Select a region for your public gateway.
    * **Zone** - Select a zone for your public gateway.

-1. From the **Create public gateway** page, enter values for the following fields under details:
+1. Enter values for the following fields under details:

    * **Public gateway name** - Type a unique name for your public gateway.
    * **Resource group** -  Select a resource group for your public gateway collector.
 You can use the default group for this public gateway, or select from the list (if defined).
 For more information, see [Best practices for organizing resources in a resource group](/docs/account?topic=account-account_setup).